ClaytonWong/cw_chall_node/readme.md

   It will then tell you how many tickets are available followed by range of ticket IDs.
 A valid ID is one that is in the range.
 Type in a valid ticket ID number, 'back' , or 'exit' then press enter to carry out desired action.
 * 'exit', this will exit the ticket viewer.

+## How to test ticket viewer using Mocha, Chai & chai-as-promised
+At the commandline, in the directory where you extracted the zip file, type in the following:

+  yarn test

+This will run the test script in the package.json file.
+That test script will run the file test.js in the test subdirectory.

 ## Design and implementation decisions, including changes
 ### Storing of credentials
 Originally, the subdomain was stored in a separate file called subdomain.js, and the username and password were stored in the file authStuff.js.
 Both of those files were in the .gitignore file so that they will not